Long-term Stability in Healthcare Benefits

 With escalating healthcare costs and a complex regulatory landscape, increasingly more small to mid-size employers are looking for a solution that can strike the right chord between delivering competitive benefits and managing insurance expenditures.
 One creative solution is an Employee Benefit Captive, which can be structured to provide medical stop-loss, retiree benefits, group term life and long-term disability, and enables businesses to achieve cost reductions and more control over their plans.

-Artex offers a number of solutions, including an Employee Benefit Captive for companies that have between 50 to 1,000 employees, to manage their healthcare benefit program.
+Artex offers a number of captive solutions for employee benefits.
+One of our specialties is focused on Medical Stop-Loss, either in a Single-Parent Captive for larger companies or a Group Captive.
+Our Medical Stop-Loss Group Captives are designed for companies that have between 50 to 1,000 employees, to manage their healthcare benefit program.
 Our solution blends the advantages of self-funding with the stability of a Group Captive, medical stop-loss insurance and proven risk management strategies.
 We can help employers reduce healthcare costs, improve employee wellness, streamline healthcare delivery and achieve long-term stability.

 Benefits of an Employee Benefit Captive

 - Gain greater control and flexibility over benefit design plan

 - Enjoy exemption from complying with state mandates for healthcare benefits

 - Improve cash flow as claims are paid as they arise in lieu of paying for insurance in advance

 - Pay less in insurance premium taxes and operational expenses as employer is purchasing less in insurance

 - Realize opportunity for profit – any captive insurance company surpluses are distributed to program participants